tommairs/SFE_Suite/README.md

 ## Disclaimer
 This is created as an **OPEN SOURCE** community project.
 There is **NO support** and **NO guarantee for performance**.
 If you like what you see, you are welcome to fork to your own project, observing the Apache license and providing credit where necessary.
 PRs are welcome as are any comments or suggestions.

+## Credits and other redirects
+**Mosaico** - This project is based on a **HEAVILY** modified verson of Mosaico.
+You can find the original source here [https://github.com/voidlabs/mosaico].
+There were far to many mods to simply pull and update the original so a modified version of release 0.17.3 is included in this repo.
+Many thanks to @bago[https://github.com/bago] for his work on this project.
+His original GNU Licnese is included in the repo.

+**markalston** - This project also includes a modified version of markalston's [https://github.com/markalston] Mosaico-PHP-Backend [https://github.com/markalston/mosaico-php-backend].
+His original GNU Licnese is included in the repo.

 ## Cost Factor Warning
 Some of these processes us BCC or redirects that can incur additional messaging costs with your email provider.